xumes/redux-node/README.md

 # redux-node
-Testing Redux concepts on a simple node.js application for learning purpose only
+Testing Redux concepts on a simple node.js application for learning purpose only.
+(A banking deposit system simulator)